-- Ë "How long has it been since you quit smoking cigarettes?" - Ë "Have you quit smoking since February 1997?"
+- Ë "How long has it been since you quit smoking cigarettes?" - Ë "Have you quit smoking since (month/year 12 months prior to current month)?"

 If less than one day, enter "1"; otherwise, enter the length of time since the Sample Adult quit smoking cigarettes in whole days, weeks, months, or years.
 Convert fractions to a different unit, if possible, (for example, record "11⁄2 years" as "18 months"); otherwise round the fraction to the nearest whole period.